 Elevate Market Position

 SAM helps the business gain the competitive advantage required in the marketplace.
-Up-to-date licensing and a comprehensive documented media library can result in faster, easier processes and streamlined software functionality throughout the organization; both with day to day activities and in times of mergers and acquisitions.
+Up-to-date licensing and a comprehensive documented media library can result in faster, more natural processes and streamlined software functionality throughout the organization; both with day to day activities and in times of mergers and acquisitions.

 Increase Long-Term Business Value

-SAM increases the businesses agility and enhance its future value by ensuring the strategic use of software assets in times of changing business conditions.
+SAM increases business agility and enhances its future value by ensuring the strategic use of software assets in times of changing business conditions.
 With consistent and effective SAM practices in place, the business is more efficient and can respond quickly to market conditions and opportunities.
-Following SAM industry best practices provides more focused and appropriate information for decision-making and more operational excellence; ultimately driving long-term business value.
+Following the SAM industry, best practices provide more focused and appropriate information for decision-making and more operational excellence; ultimately driving long-term business value.